 THIS DATE IN HISTORY: Oct.
 31

-1981: Wayne Gretzky becomes the first player in NHL history to have seven hat tricks before his 21st birthday when he scores four times (and has an assist) in an 11-4 victory against the Quebec Nordiques at Northlands Coliseum.
+1981: Wayne Gretzky becomes the first player in NHL history to have seven hat tricks before his 21st birthday when he scores four goals (and has an assist) in an 11-4 victory against the Quebec Nordiques at Northlands Coliseum.

 Gretzky scores early in the second period to give the Oilers a 3-0 lead, then finishes his big night with three more goals (and the assist) in the third period against Michel Plasse.
 It gives him 13 goals in Edmonton's first 13 games.

 Exactly eight years later, Gretzky gets his 46th career hat trick and has three assists for a six-point night in the Los Angeles Kings' 8-4 win against the Pittsburgh Penguins at the Civic Arena.
-Pittsburgh star Mario Lemieux has two assists to begin a 46-game point scoring streak.
+Pittsburgh's Mario Lemieux has two assists to begin a 46-game point scoring streak.
 It's the second-longest in NHL history, five games short of Gretzky's record.

 Video: Wayne Gretzky all-time leader in goals, points

 1942: Rookie Maurice Richard plays his first NHL game with the Montreal Canadiens.
 Richard, wearing No. 15, gets his first NHL point (an assist) 36 seconds into the game, a 3-2 win against the Boston Bruins at the Forum.

 1987: New York Rangers forward Marcel Dionne scores the 700th goal of his NHL career, joining Gordie Howe (801) and Phil Esposito (717) as the only players to reach that mark at the time.
 The goal comes in an 8-2 loss to the New York Islanders.
 Though neither spends the bulk of his career with the Rangers, Esposito and Dionne each scores goal No. 700 with New York.